davidporter-id-au/rec-worker-clj/README.md

 1. Auth with AWS (environment variables are easiest, but will use creds file too)
 2. `lein run some-s3-bucket some-s3-key.json.gz some-dynamodb-table-to-write-to`

-### Known problems:

-Because operations is operating on various threads, they tend not to surface to stdout errors while operating under a `future`.
-This is less than ideal and I'll look for a way to fix it.

 ### Why Clojure?

 **Language Maturity**